liamhealy/CMPT432N-JSCompiler/README.md

 Open the given URL in a web browser and you can view the project.
 To stop the server, execute:
 - `CTRL + C`

-When creating an app using Django, it creates a file structure in which the app can be found within a lower level directory, in our case, the initial 'compilerProject' directory.
-This app is named 'pythonCompiler'.
+When creating an app using Django, it creates a file structure in which the app can be found within a lower level directory, in our case, the initial 'CompilerProject' directory.
+This app is simply named 'compiler'.

 # Styling
 I style my components using Bootstrap 4.
 Bootstrap is a popular open-source front-end framework that contains HTML and CSS design templates.